 - Any commercial touting individuality.
 The Aesop seems to be "Be Yourself; buy what everyone else is buying."

 - Sprite was especially bad with this.
-"Image is nothing" was their slogan even after they stopped doing ads which used this trope.
+"Image is nothing" was their slogan even after they stopped doing ads that used this trope.

 - Although possibly not as common as anti-drug and anti-bullying campaigns, this is also a rather common subject of public service campaigns aimed at schoolchildren.